 They pummeled me with statements such as 'What's good about being a shoe salesman?' or 'He's a man, he should be more ambitious.' or 'Can he support a family with that?'

 None of the women came to my rescue.
 Nor did I expect that.
-But I didn't expect them to agree to those statements.
+But I hadn't expected them to agree with those statements.
 They did.
 I should have asked if it was OK being a shoe salesmen and earning a good six-digit income, or being a CEO of your own company that makes little money.
-Because it seemed they were linking having a respectable title and earning a high income, which isn't always the case.
+Because it seemed like they were linking having a respectable title with earning a high income, which isn't always the case.

 I guess I felt a little insecure because I've had my day job for over ten years, don't have any ambition to move up beyond where my current title is because it's just a day job.
 It funds my passion and pays for my bills.
 Well, I pay the bills, my day job doesn't really do anything except deposits my paychecks into my back account.